galvc/React-Messaging-Project/README.md

-so thats why there is no change http://adripofjavascript.com/blog/drips/object-equality-in-javascript.html -trying to create a room. i want to change the chatlist component to create a room component
+so thats why there is no change http://adripofjavascript.com/blog/drips/object-equality-in-javascript.html -trying to create a room. i want to change the chatlist component to create a room component -validity of inputs are both false even though in state they are true i guess when the function retrieves the data of the state it doesn't retrieve it in real time which is why either the validation doesnt work real time or both equating to false

 ### Solved
 - after commmenting .map out this error shows up in chatscreen.js - error reading request body error 400.
 See below
 - messages weren't showing up, .map error.
 Solution: wrong this.state name.
 I also fixed the object properties for the message text, it has since been